websanco/liferay-learn/readme/WRITING_GUIDELINES.md

 1. This is the third item in a numbered list.

-   This is another line for the third item.
+   This is another line for the third item, in case the item takes up multiple paragraphs.
 ```

 ### Tables